EviDep: Trustworthy Multimodal Depression Estimation via Disentangled Evidential Learning: Experiments

 As detailed in Part A of Table~\ref{tab:del_ablation}, removing $\mathcal{L}_{struct}$ substantially degrades performance, increasing RMSE by 0.53 and 0.12 points on AVEC 2014 and E-DAIC, respectively.
-Specifically, omitting either the alignment ($\mathcal{L}_{aln}$) or orthogonality ($\mathcal{L}_{orth}$) losses degrades predictive accuracy, confirming that explicit regularization is vital to separate shared consensus from modality-specific nuances.
+Specifically, omitting either the alignment ($\mathcal{L}_{aln}$) or orthogonality ($\mathcal{L}_{orth}$) loss degrades predictive accuracy, confirming that explicit regularization is vital for separating shared consensus from modality-specific nuances.
 Furthermore, dropping the reconstruction loss ($\mathcal{L}_{rec}$) hurts performance, proving its essential role in preserving critical diagnostic cues during disentanglement.
 Crucially, without these decoupling constraints, overlapping representations force the NIG fusion rule to accumulate redundant evidence.
-This artificially inflates diagnostic confidence and inevitably yields overconfident, uncalibrated estimates that severely compromise overall predictive reliability.
+This artificially inflates estimation confidence and inevitably yields overconfident, uncalibrated estimates that severely compromise overall predictive reliability.

 The feature source ablation (Part B of Table~\ref{tab:del_ablation}) further corroborates this mechanism.
 The entangled baseline unexpectedly underperforms the shared-only branch ($\boldsymbol{\tau}_{sh}$), increasing RMSE by 0.17 and 0.30 on AVEC 2014 and E-DAIC.
 This inversion proves that unstructured fusion directly causes the double-counting of redundant evidence.
 Furthermore, relying solely on shared or private features degrades performance, confirming the necessity of both.
 Lastly, the failure of a single NIG head dictates that uncertainty must be parameterized separately for each disentangled branch.